cahuparo/academic-chparada/content/post/2019-10-12_MyFirstPost/index.md

 > **Before you start:**
 >
 > - You need access to a High Performance Computer(HPC).
-The context of this turorial is around the resorces available at NC State, [Henry2](https://projects.ncsu.edu/hpc//main.php) is the name of the HPC that I have access to.
+The context of this turorial is around the resources available at NC State, [Henry2](https://projects.ncsu.edu/hpc//main.php) is the name of the HPC that I have access to.
 The installation may vary depending of what kind of machine you are running.
 > - You need to have an input file!
-The format matters but can be converted to structure format.
+Needs to be in structure format which is very particular.
+See [here](https://web.stanford.edu/group/pritchardlab/software/structure-data_v.2.3.1.html).
+If you do not have this format available, you can always convert what you have.
 > - You need to know some basic information about your system: Plody level, number of individuals and number of loci.

 # 1) Install STRUCTURE in HPC

-In order to install programs in the HPC, you need acces to the `usrapps/` directory if you don't have it.
-Please request it via email to the hpc help server.
+In order to install programs in the HPC, you need acces to the `usrapps/` directory if you do not have it.
+Please request it via email to your hpc help email.

 Open the terminal: